Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Econometrics of Distribution Regression Model with Sample Selection

 and the estimators of the counterfactual distributions of the observed outcome are constructed from

 by choosing the estimators of $ \hat{\beta}(y)$, $\hat{\pi}$, and $\hat{\delta}(y)$ and the sample values of $Z$ appropriately.
 Estimators of quantiles and other functionals of these distributions are obtained by applying the operators that define the functionals to the estimator of the distribution.
-For example, the estimator of the $\tau$-quantile of the latent outcome is $\hat Q_{Y^*}(\tau) = \mathbf{Q}_{\tau} (\hat F_{Y^*})$.\footnote{If the function $y \mapsto \hat F_{Y^*}(y)$ is not increasing, we monotonize it before taking the left-inverse.
-See Section \ref{sec:theory} for details.}
+See Section \ref{sec:theory} of SM for details.